Introduction

 Branded merchandise supply chain

-At Macmillan we procure branded merchandise through our internal buying team which is sold on our online shop.
-Our merchandise is produced in eight countries, most of which comes from China, followed by the UK, Turkey and Germany.
+At Macmillan we procure branded merchandise through our internal buying team.
+Our merchandise is produced in eight countries.
+Most of our merchandise comes from China, followed by the UK, followed by Germany, USA, Bangladesh, India, Turkey and Spain.
 We have a core supplier framework selected through a comprehensive supplier tender process.

 Our policies and procedures